-PacifiCorp is seeking a new license for the Cutler Hydroelectric Project, (Project), which is an existing 30 megawatt (MW) generating facility owned and operated by PacifiCorp and licensed by the Federal Energy Regulatory Commission (FERC) (Project No. 2420).
-The existing proposed 9,192277-acre Project Boundary is located in both Cache (primarily) and Box Elder counties, in northern Utah, on the Bear River, approximately 6 miles west of Logan, Utah.
+PacifiCorp is seeking a new license for the Cutler Hydroelectric Project (Project), which is an existing 30 megawatt (MW) generating facility owned and operated by PacifiCorp and licensed by the Federal Energy Regulatory Commission (FERC) (Project No. 2420).
+The proposed 9,277acre Project Boundary is located in both Cache and Box Elder counties, in northern Utah, on the Bear River, approximately 6 miles west of Logan, Utah.